Keurig vs French press (Which’s the best Coffee maker)

 Brewing Coffee in a Keurig

-Keurig only brews one cup of coffee at a time and uses k-cup pods that contain 9 to 12 grams of coffee grounds and a filter.
+Keurig only brews one cup of coffee at a time and uses K-cup pods that contain 9 to 12 grams of coffee grounds and a filter.

 The brewing principle of Keurig is more or less the same as the Drip coffee machine.
 So, if you love plain and smooth coffees from a drip machine and want a convenient version then definitely Keurig is for you.

 There is a variety of Keurig K cups available, from plain coffee to flavored coffee to lattes.
-Also, many top coffee bean companies manufacture k cup pods, so you can easily find a coffee that fits your taste.
+Also, many top coffee bean brands manufacture k cup pods, so you can easily find a coffee that fits your taste.

 Keurig machines are way more expensive than French Press and the ongoing cost of k cups compared to coffee grounds is also a lot more.
 But, there is a cost for convenience, Isn’t it?